fusiled/bitbox/README.md

 **TODOs**:

-* Add the feature of adding custom bases.
+* Fix reset of the field.
+It can be annoying.

 ## BitCombiner